You are here

-World Food Day is celebrated on October 16th.
-According to the United Nations, “World Food Day marks a day to take action against hunger with the sole aim of eradicating it in this lifetime.”
+World Food Day is celebrated on 16 October.
+According to the United Nations, 'World Food Day marks a day to take action against hunger with the sole aim of eradicating it in this lifetime.'
 Their aim is to reach zero hunger.
-More information can be found at the link below:
+More information can be found here:

-For more lesson ideas related to the United Nation's Sustainable Development Goals download the publication: 'Integrating global issues in the creative English language classroom'.
+For more lesson ideas related to the United Nation's Sustainable Development Goals, download the publication Integrating global issues in the creative English language classroom:

 - To develop skills of reading, writing and critical thinking

-- To encourage empathy in pupils
+- To encourage empathy in learners

 - To promote global awareness of hunger